top of page

 ReStore Job Opportunities

-Even though we don't have any job openings at the ReStore at the moment, if you fill out the application linked below and send it to Mike Breedlove (mikebreedlove@chathamhabitat.org), we will keep your information and get in touch when we do have an opening.
+Even though we don't have any job openings at the ReStore at the moment, if you fill out the application linked below and send it to Mike Breedlove (mikebreedlove@chathamhabitat.org).
+We will keep your information and get in touch when we do have an opening.

 Click here to download the ReStore Job Application